 1846, Upon Sir Peel’s resignation as Prime Minister, Arthur withdrew from politics and public life.

-Death of the Iron Duke
+Death of the Duke of Wellington, the Iron Duke

 14th September 1852, after a series of seizures, Arthur died from a stroke while at his residence (as Lord Warden of the Cinque Ports) at Walmer Castle, Kent.
 He had died seated in his chair, aged 83 years old.